pabueco/girty/README.md

 # Find and check all git repos in the directories 'projects' and '../../more-projects' (recusively).
 bunx girty ./projects ../../more-projects

+# Or install it globally
+bun --global add girty
+girty ./projects
 ```

 The output will look something like this: